Built on the time-tested Holland and Holland design, the AYA No. 2 is the “Affordable” Sidelock Shotgun.

 AYA No. 2 Secondhand Market

-If you are willing to compromise on the custom fit of a bespoke shotgun, there are still ways to get below the MSRP with used shotguns.
+If you are willing to compromise on the custom fit of a bespoke shotgun, there are still ways to get below the MSRP with used side-by-side shotguns.
 I have stumbled across AYA No.2s for as low as $3900, and with some as tempting as $8000 with a three-barrel set.
 Reasonable prices usually come in around $5000 plus for a gun that’s in good shape.

 There are a fair number of AYAs on the secondhand market as they have been a very popular gun over the years.
 The other common model you will certainly stumble upon is the AYA No. 4 boxlock which fetches a lower price.
 If you keep in mind the fact that a custom order would take months anyways, patience can play a big role in finding the right No. 2 at the right price.
 Keep in mind that these are fixed choke guns and not all will make sense for everyone’s applications.
 But in the right market, at the right time, you may just end up with your dream shotgun.